 We will perform a quality review progress before we ask you to sign anything off.

-Client testing (CAT)
+Client Acceptance Testing (CAT)

 Now it’s over to you.
 When all the sprints and quality testing are complete, we will set you up on our testing and bug-fixing system and you can fine tune anything we’ve missed.
 We allocate contingency time to manage any change requests.
 Sign off is in your hands.